 This is the most popular and also the most advanced series, consisting of three treadmills: the Pro 2000 and the popular top of the line Pro 9000.
 The mid-range Pro 5000 treadmill was recently discontinued.

-You get up to a 4.0 CHP motor, large 22″ x 60″ decks, incline as well as decline capability, free wireless heart rate monitor and the most workouts of all of the models.
+You get up to a 4.0 CHP motor, large 22″ x 60″ decks, incline as well as decline capability, optional wireless heart rate monitor and the most workouts of all of the models.